 The Science Floor is the heart of the museum, with hundreds of activities to teach, entertain and astound our guests.
 Learn to drive on two wheels in the Segway Park, effortlessly move a 400-pound weight with the Resonant Pendulum, and much more!
 The Science Floor is all things science.
 Experience all the activities during your visit, and the chances of having a scientist in the family may increase dramatically!

 In the Tinkering Garage, explore how engineering, art and technology collide.
 This exhibit puts the “fun” in science fundamentals.
 See where your creativity takes you as you design, create, invent and experiment in this all-ages, hands-on workshop.
 Activities in the Tinkering Garage change monthly — the only limit is your imagination!

 Stargaze in the comfort of our relaxing and inspirational Kirkpatrick Planetarium, where you’ll learn about a variety of celestial bodies including constellations, meteor showers, planets and galaxies — shows are included with general admission!
-Our regularly updated show, "Tonight’s Sky," draws from the latest news and discoveries to amaze guests, revealing what is over each of our heads every day.
-Check out this week's showtimes, and please note that the planetarium is closed for routine maintenance the first Monday of each month.
+Check out this week's shows and showtimes, and please note that the planetarium is closed for routine maintenance the first Monday of each month.